doctrine/deprecations/README.md

 `trigger_error(E_USER_DEPRECATED)` or PSR-3 logging.

 - no side-effects by default, making it a perfect fit for libraries that don't know how the error handler works they operate under
-- options to avoid having to rely on global state entirely with PSR-3 logging
+- options to avoid having to rely on error handlers global state by using PSR-3 logging
 - deduplicate deprecation messages to avoid excessive triggering and reduce overhead

 We recommend to collect Deprecations using a PSR logger instead of relying on